Howard University Hospital: Freedmen's Hospital

 Freedmen's Hospital and Asylum was first established in 1862 on the grounds of the Camp Barker, 13th and R Streets, NW, and cared for freed, disabled and aged blacks.
 In 1863, it was placed under the charge of Dr. Alexander Augusta, the first African American to head a hospital in the United States.
 After the Civil War, it became the teaching hospital of Howard University Medical School, established in 1868, while remaining under federal control.
 Prior to 1874 it was run by the Freedmen's Bureau in the U.S. Department of War, and in 1874 it was transferred to the Department of the Interior.

 In 1881, Charles Burleigh Purvis was appointed by President Chester Arthur to Surgeon-in-Charge at the Freedmen's hospital.
 Purvis was Surgeon-in-Charge at the Freedmen's Hospital from October 1, 1881, to 1894, and in that role was the first black person to head a hospital under civilian authority.
 During 1883–1905, the hospital was run by the Commissioners of the District of Columbia, but it was returned to the Department of the Interior afterwards.

 Early in the 20th century, Congress authorized the construction of a new hospital.
 It was completed in 1909 on Bryant Street, NW, between 4th and 6th Streets.
 When Abraham Flexner visited the District of Columbia that year, he was impressed by the new, 278-bed Freedmen's Hospital and thought only Howard University Medical School in the city had a promising future.

 In 1940, the hospital was transferred from the Department of the Interior to the U.S. Public Health Service.In 1967, Freedmen's Hospital was transferred to Howard University and used as a hospital until 1975.
 The original Freedmen's building on Bryant Street still stands, although it now houses Howard University's John H. Johnson School of Communications.
 Freedmen's Hall, a permanent museum located at the University Hospital, is devoted to the history of medical education and health care at Howard University.

 Modern facility

-The University Hospital is now located in a modern facility at 2041 Georgia Avenue, NW, the former site of Griffith Stadium, the home venue of the Homestead Grays, Washington Senators, and Washington Commanders.
+The University Hospital is now located in a modern facility at 2041 Georgia Avenue, NW, the former site of Griffith Stadium, the home venue of the Homestead Grays, Washington Senators, and Washington Redskins (NFL).
+The stadium was demolished in 1965.

 In February 2020, Howard University Hospital and Adventist HealthCare signed an agreement, to have Adventist HealthCare manage the hospital for three years.
-Anita L. A. Jenkins, former president of Sycamore Medical Center, part of Kettering Health Network, is the hospital's chief executive.
+Anita L. A. Jenkins, former president of Sycamore Medical Center, part of Kettering Health Network, became the hospital's chief executive.